 I found the best thing!!
 A streaming search engine!
 Plug in the show you want, find where you can watch.
 Go to Just Watch !

 Bates Motel (Watching now) Netflix.
-It's running now in it's season finale on A&E. I have a ways to go as I just started season 2.
+It's running now in it's season finale on A&E. It is the pre-Psycho story.
 Oh what a delicious wonderment this is!!
 And 40 plus episodes to binge! yeah!!
+Final season is airing on A&E now--so I hope to catch up soon,

 The Young Pope--HBO (awesome).
 Only one season so far.
 It's a bit bizarre and surreal but has some deep thoughts on religion and life.
 And Jude Law's butt! :giggle: